projf/isle/docs/earthrise-programming.md

 The following examples demonstrate each of the opcodes and shapes.

+The following examples are also ready to run as [res/drawings/doc-examples.eas](../res/drawings/doc-examples.eas).

 ### Colours

 Set all the line and fill colours as you like.
 For these examples I'll use: